libp2p/specs/webrtc/README.md

   embedding A's TLS certificate fingerprint in A's STUN message USERNAME attribute the best option?

+- Do the major WebRTC server implementations support using the same UDP port for multiple WebRTC connections, thus requiring multiplexing multiple WebRTC connections on the same UDP port?
+In particular this came up for NodeJS.

+  This is related to [ICE Lite](https://www.rfc-editor.org/rfc/rfc5245), having a host only advertise a single address, namely the host address, which is assumed to be public.

 ### Browser to Browser

 Scenario: Browser _A_ wants to connect to Browser node _B_ with the help of